 He wore steel rimmed glasses and had hair to the middle of his back.
 The fringe on his buck-skinned jacket bounced as he walked.

 At least that was the way I was accustomed to seeing Mike as he bopped around town.
 It was just a few years after Woodstock, and we were all taken with hippie culture.
 It seemed so free, so new, so exciting.

 This is quite common among Christians.
 God the Father–we can get a glimpse of his tenderness and strength, thanks to Michelangelo’s magnificent Sistine ceiling.
-And baby Jesus in the manger, the savior hanging on the Cross–these are images we can easily visualize.
+And baby Jesus in the manger, the savior hanging on the Cross–these are images we can easily visualize and which move us deeply.
 But Holy Spirit, Holy Ghost?
 Somehow, we can’t feel quite the same way about a dove as we do about a child on its mother’s lap.
 And then what does this “Spirit” do?
 The Father creates, the Son saves, but the Spirit?

 But he is also the one who told the adulteress to “go and sin no more.”
 This is the real problem.
 How is she to do that?
 Sin was where she looked for life.
 It drew her like a magnet.

 Drugs, booze and “free-sex” drew my hippie friends like a magnet in the 1970’s.
 If we were acquitted by the Judge through the counsel of the Advocate, how were we then to resist the allure of sin in the future?

 Archbishop Fulton Sheen once said that the only way to dislodge sin from one’s life is through the expulsive force of a new love.

 This is the role of the Advocate the Paraclete.
 The Holy Spirit is the Love of God who is poured into our hearts (Romans 5:5) who drives out unlovely loves.
 He is the Lord and Giver of true life who makes utterly clear that so many other things that we regarded as “life” are really death warmed over.